 The message will not be displayed if the Do not show messages and dialogs while processing (silent mode) check box is selected in the Error handling settings.

 This option cannot be enabled for FTP servers and CD/DVD drives.

 E-mail notification

-You can specify an e-mail account that will be used for notifying you of the recovery process.
+You can specify an email account that will be used to send you email notifications.